1amLonewolf/ExcellentLifeFoundation/README.md

 - Designed with responsive images for various screen sizes

 ### About Us Section
-- Displays the organization's mission, vision, and values
+- Displays the organization's mission: "To give hope to those without in the community"
+- Vision: "To empower the community with knowledge and life skills through social work"
+- Core values: Transparency, accessibility, accountability, trustworthy, good listeners, adaptability, integrity and leadership
 - Three cards with appropriate icons
 - Responsive grid layout